tytydraco/yessleep/out/BIKE_RIDE.md

-This is part three of the series if you haven't checked it out here's the link [mixed\_mail](https://www.reddit.com/r/nosleep/comments/1g7e90i/mixed_mail/).
+This is part three of the series if you haven't checked it out here's the link for part one [Scopaesthesia](https://www.reddit.com/r/nosleep/comments/1g5icy8/scopaesthesia/)

 Since the break-in, I've never been able to shake the feeling of being watched, but I always tried to ignore it.
 One night when Markus and I snuck out, we were just taking a walk through the woods nearby, but I could have sworn I heard somebody following us.
 I looked back constantly to find nothing.
 We passed a few wild animals, and they all were running in the same direction, we thought it was really weird, but we just joked about it.
 It wasn't until we saw a coyote run past us.
 We got uneasy and thought we could head back, especially since coyotes were running around.
 We headed back to our homes, walking at a slow pace.
 We heard a branch snap, and we broke into a run.

 We got back to my house and sat on the porch for a while, Markus eventually calmed down and headed back to his place.
 I walked to the backyard and started to open the door when the hairs on my neck stood up.
 I turned around slowly, to see the gate connecting to the streets behind.
 I saw nobody, but I couldn't help but feel like I was looking straight at them.

 I made I crazy face to try to "scare" anything away, but I knew nothing was there, so I just walked inside.
 I walked up my stairs and unto my room.
 I looked out my window, peering into the backyard.
 There I saw nothing but the trees and grasses blowing in the wind.
 Until I looked at the street behind the fence.

 I could see someone passing by over and over as if they would turn back around when they hit the end of my street.
-I watched for a while, until I got to tired to watch.
-I crawled into bed, and went to sleep
+I watched for a while until I got too tired to watch.
+I crawled into bed and went to sleep

 The next day.
 It was Valentine's Day.
 I was in eighth grade and my communications class had a project where we had to place four cards each with one compliment, in someone's box.
 Although I found it a little dumb I was still nervous, thinking no one would put any cards in my box.
 I felt like I was back in kindergarten stressed whether I would get a golden star in class or not.
 Although I wouldn't know what for, I’m not someone who would stick out, I’m not special.